ting-18/StudyNotes-DataCamp/01_AssociateDE_StudyNotes.md

 ![datalakes](images/01_10.png)
 A __data catalog__ is a source of truth that compensates for the lack of structure in a data lake.
 Among other things, it keeps track of where the data comes from, how it is used, who is responsible for maintaining it, and how often it gets updated.
 It's good practice in terms of __data governance__ (managing the availability, usability, integrity and security of the data), and guarantees the reproducibility of the processes in case anything unexpected happens.
 Or if someone wants to reproduce an analysis from the very beginning, starting with the ingestion of the data.
 Because of the very flexible way data lakes store data, a data catalog is necessary to prevent the data lake become a data swamp.

-It's good practice to have a data catalog referencing any data that moves through your organization, so that we don't have to rely on tribal knowledge, which makes us autonomous, and makes working with the data more scalable.
+It's good practice to have a data catalog referencing any data that moves through your organization, so that we don't have to rely on _tribal knowledge(information that is known within a group of people but not outside of it. is often undocumented, informal, and passed down through word of mouth.)_, which makes us _autonomous(independent, self-governing, or having the power to make your own decisions.自主的）_, and makes working with the data more scalable.
 We can go from finding data to preparing it without having to rely on a human source of information every time we have a question.

 NOTEs: __Google Cloud Storage (data lake).
 Google BigQuery (data warehouse).
 Generally, data warehouse is a kind of database.__

 __Data Lake__:
 - Purpose: Stores raw, unprocessed data from various sources, often for exploratory or advanced analytics.
 - Data Format: Stores data in its original format (structured, semi-structured, or unstructured).
-- Tools: Google Cloud Storage, Amazon S3, or Azure Data Lake.
+- Tools: __Google Cloud Storage, Amazon S3, or Azure Data Lake.__

 __Data Warehouse__:
 - Purpose: Stores structured and cleaned data optimized for querying and reporting.
 - Data Format: Stores structured and pre-processed data.
 - Performance: Optimized for complex SQL queries and business intelligence (BI) tools.
-- Tools: Google BigQuery, Snowflake, Amazon Redshift or Microsoft Azure Synapse.
+- Tools: __Google BigQuery, Snowflake, Amazon Redshift or Microsoft Azure Synapse.__